rexchoppers/visonic-pmaxservice-docs/docs/visonic-api/rest/10.0/panels.md

 /panels

 ## Description
-This method returns the a list of panels that are associated with the user.
+This method returns a list of panels that are associated with the user.

 ## Parameters
 This method does not take any parameters.